offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 * Limit usage: Rate limit users and / or throttle them on excessive usage.
 Throttling may be enabled by version / stage, method, or client.
 * SDK wrappers: Create thin-wrappers around the API for various programming languages.
 * Cache responses: Cache API responses for later re-use.
-* Custom errors: Customize what response is sent back when request fails (e.g. on bad API key).
+* Custom errors: Customize what response is sent back when a request fails (e.g. on bad API key).

 ## Staged Deployments